Stormy Daniels arrested in Ohio strip club, but charges dismissed

 Under Ohio law, strip club patrons and nude or semi-nude employees are not allowed to touch each other.

-Columbus City Attorney Zach Klein said his office had determined that Daniels committed no crime because she did not perform regularly at the club, as required under the law, and confirmed that the charges were dismissed.
+Columbus City Attorney Zach Klein said his office determined that Daniels committed no crime because she did not perform regularly at the club, as required under the law, and confirmed that the charges were dismissed.

 Klein said his office was not involved in what he called a “sting operation.”

-Avenatti had earlier said on Twitter said, “This was a setup & politically motivated.
+Avenatti had earlier said on Twitter, “This was a setup & politically motivated.
 It reeks of desperation.
 We will fight all bogus charges.”

 Columbus police said the arrest of Daniels and two other women at Sirens Gentlemen’s Club was part of a long-term investigation into allegations of human trafficking, prostitution and other vice-related violations at adult entertainment clubs in the city.

 Daniels, 39, has filed two civil lawsuits against Trump, with whom she said she had a sexual encounter in 2006, a decade before he was elected president.
-One seeks to get out of a non-disclosure agreement she signed the month before the 2016 election in exchange for $130,000 to keep the affair secret, while the other is for defamation.
+One lawsuit seeks to get out of a non-disclosure agreement she signed the month before the 2016 election in exchange for $130,000 to keep the affair secret, while the other is for defamation.
 Trump has denied the affair.

 According to an arrest affidavit cited by the New York Times, Daniels was dancing topless at the club when she pressed patrons’ faces into her chest, fondled the breasts of some women in the audience and performed similar acts on three police officers who were at the establishment.